»

 The Renters’ Rights Bill – what to expect when the Bill becomes an Act

-Labour’s Renters’ Rights Bill has passed the committee stage in the House of Commons and will have hurtled through the report stage in the coming weeks so, given the government’s majority, it looks likely to make its way to Royal Assent without significant further amendment.
+Labour’s Renters’ Rights Bill has passed the committee stage in the House of Commons and will be hurtling through the report stage in the near future so, given the government’s majority, it looks likely to make its way to Royal Assent without significant further amendment.

-Over the coming weeks, the Grant Saw property litigators will take an in depth look at the coming Act and post a series of articles exploring the various elements of the Bill and offering practical guidance to landlords and tenants on what to expect.
+Over the coming weeks, the Grant Saw property litigators will take an in depth look at the expected changes to the law and post a series of articles exploring the various elements of the Bill and offering practical guidance to landlords and tenants on what to expect.

 The Main Changes to the Law